3M lead shared by Im, smooth-putting Piercy after 1st round - WHIZ News

 BLAINE, Minn.
-(AP) — Scott Piercy shot a 6-under 65 to share the 3M Open lead with Sungjae Im after the first round Thursday, fresh off several significant changes he made in search of a late-season boost.
+(AP) — Scott Piercy shot a 6-under 65 to share the 3M Open lead with Sungjae Im after a windy first round Thursday.

-Tony Finau was two strokes back, with three near misses of birdie putts over his last four holes.

-Brice Garnett, Doug Ghim, Emiliano Grillo and Tom Hoge rounded out the group with Finau at 67.

 Playing in the second group of the day off the first tee, Piercy made 151 feet worth of putts.
 He birdied four of the first five holes on his back nine.